c4ss1uslab/digitalgarden/src/site/notes/_000_digital garden/c4ss1us' garden.md

 > [!info]- disclaimer:
 >
-> i've been tending to pages on this garden for the past 2 years. it already has a lot of content, but most of it is still early stage. 🌱 please consider this while exploring. 🙃
+> i've been tending to this public space for the past ~2 years. it already has a lot of content, but most of it is still early stage. 🌱 please consider this while exploring. 🙃
 >
 > also note: contents can be dense, *emotionally and informationally*, and some might be challenging to understand at first sight. i suggest you take your time exploring it and treat it more like a walk in the garden - you can follow your curiosity and surprise yourself with the discoveries on the way, instead of a book that you need to read from beginning to end!